 Keeping tabs on your investments can be a headache.
-That’s particularly true, if like me, you have a number of different accounts.
-While my favorite investment tracking app is Personal Capital, another tool I use is a free investment tracking spreadsheet.
+That's particularly true, if like me, you have a number of different accounts.
+While my favorite investment tracking app is Empower (previously called Personal Capital), another tool I use is a free investment tracking spreadsheet.

 I'm going to walk through the spreadsheet in this article and video (see below).
 You can get a free copy of the spreadsheet here.
 It's extremely easy to use and will help you track your investments, asset allocation and mutual fund fees.
 And as you'll see, it's a great tool when it comes to rebalancing your portfolio.